 Indigenous communities are also a feature of cruises to Arctic Canada, and the territory of Nunavut – one-fifth of Canada’s land mass – is home to about 40,000 people.
 A few itineraries will transit the Northwest Passage in late summer reaching tiny, fascinating communities on the way to Alaska.

 With the rise of Instagram, “Game of Thrones” and Scandinavian chanteuse Björk, Iceland has emerged as one of Europe’s trendiest destinations.
-Visit Iceland for robust nightlife and culture, abundant outdoor hot springs, volcanic landscapes riven by waterfalls.
+Visit Iceland for robust nightlife and culture, abundant outdoor hot springs, and volcanic landscapes riven by waterfalls.
 A common cruise itinerary encircles the island out of Reykjavik, Iceland’s appealing and well-connected capital, but these are neither Arctic nor expedition cruises, per se.

-Is it difficult to get there?
+Is it difficult to get to the Arctic?